-HAZARD PROFILE DROUGHT
+HAZARD PROFILE

+DROUGHT

 Drought is a normal part of virtually all climatic regimes, including areas with high or low average rainfall.
-Drought is the consequence of a natural reduction in the amount of precipitation expected over an extended time-period, usually a season or more in length.
+Drought is the consequence of a natural reduction in the amount of precipitation expected over an extended period of time, usually a season or more in length.

 Droughts can be classified as meteorological, hydrologic, agricultural, and socioeconomic.
-Table 4.2 below presents definitions for these types of droughts.
+Table 4.3 below presents definitions for these types of droughts.